Chris Kattan: SNL celebrity impersonations

-2007–2017: Post-SNL work
+2004–present: Post-SNL work

+In 2004 Kattan appeared on Broadway as Xanthias in Stephen Sondheim's The Frogs.
+He was later replaced in the role by Roger Bart.

-Kattan appeared in a Diet Pepsi Max commercial during Super Bowl XLII in 2008 that featured the song What Is Love and had many actors in the commercial performing the head bob from A Night at the Roxbury.
+Kattan appeared in a Diet Pepsi Max commercial during Super Bowl XLII in 2008 that featured the song "What Is Love" and had many actors in the commercial performing the head bob from A Night at the Roxbury.

 In August 2009, Kattan starred in the Independent Film Channel (IFC) miniseries Bollywood Hero, where he portrays himself and the difficulties he faces after a career as a comic actor, trying to attain leading man status.
-Starting in late 2009, Kattan appeared in a supporting role in The Middle.
-Kattan played Bob, a colleague of Frankie Heck's at Mr. Ehlert's car dealership.
+From 2009 to 2014, Kattan appeared in a supporting role in the sitcom The Middle as Bob, a colleague of Frankie Heck's at Mr. Ehlert's car dealership.
 Kattan appeared in an episode of How I Met Your Mother as a star in "The Wedding Bride", a fictional movie within the show.
 He played himself portraying Jed Mosely, the film's villain, which the screenwriter bases on his girlfriend's ex-fiancé, series protagonist, Ted Mosby.
 He reappeared as the character in the fictional film's sequel, Wedding Bride 2.
 On December 17, 2011, Kattan made a guest appearance on the Saturday Night Live Christmas show, hosted by Jimmy Fallon, and again briefly on the final episode of SNL's 37th season.

 In June 2014, Kattan reprised his role as former SNL character Mango in a preview of the music video for Sharaya J's "Shut It Down", featured in a fashion campaign by Alexander Wang.
+In 2015, he voiced Kakie, a cake monster, in the film Hotel Transylvania 2.
+From 2016 to 2018, Kattan voiced the title character in the animated series Bunnicula.
 In 2017, Kattan was a contestant on season 24 of Dancing with the Stars paired with professional dancer Witney Carson.
 He was the first celebrity dancer eliminated.

 Kattan reunited with fellow SNL alumni Jimmy Fallon, Horatio Sanz, and Tracy Morgan during the December 18, 2018 cold open of The Tonight Show Starring Jimmy Fallon, which also featured Ariana Grande, in a reprisal of their performance of "I Wish it Was Christmas Today".
 It was the first time since 2011 that Fallon, Sanz, Kattan, and Morgan were all present for a performance of the song.

 In 2022, Kattan was announced as a HouseGuest competing on the third season of Celebrity Big Brother.

+In 2023, Kattan did voice work in the film Leo as Alligator #1.